-Keep your pet’s proof of identification tags (i.e., Rabies tags, tags with their name and owner’s phone number) on at all times.
-Even better, have your pet microchipped at your Vet’s office.
-A microchip is the only identification which will stay with your pet at all times and can be read at any Vet clinic or Humane Society if they get lost.
+Keep your pet's proof of identification tags (i.e., Rabies tags, tags with their name and owner's phone number) on at all times.
+Even better, have your pet microchipped at your Vet's office.
+A microchip is the only identification that will stay with your pet at all times and can be read at any Vet clinic or Humane Society if they get lost.

 Don't forget their dog food!

-As we have discussed in previous blogs, fleas, mosquitos and ticks are ready and waiting for our pets outside.
+As we have discussed in previous blogs, fleas, mosquitos, and ticks are ready and waiting for our pets outside.
 Make sure your pets are on parasite prevention medications monthly, and that you check your pets at least once daily to remove any ticks which are on their body.

 Fireworks, Campfires, and other scary things

 While we may enjoy all the experiences camping has to offer, many of the aspects of camping can be frightening to our furry companions.
 If you or others at the campsite will be using fireworks or a storm is coming, keep your pets safe from the terrifying noises.
 Many animals will run away to try to escape the danger of fireworks or storms.
-Whether that means staying in the car with them, or driving to a different location where it is quieter for the moment, trying to keep them happy and calm is the best course of action.
+Whether that means staying in the car with them or driving to a different location where it is quieter for the moment, trying to keep them happy and calm is the best course of action.

-In the car, harnesses which clip to seatbelts offer a safer ride for animals.
-When hiking on a trail, a short leash or gentle halter lead is a great way to ensure your pet doesn’t run away from you to meet an unsuspecting wild animal.
+In the car, harnesses that clip to seatbelts offer a safer ride for animals.
+When hiking on a trail, a short leash or gentle halter lead is a great way to ensure your pet doesn't run away from you to meet an unsuspecting wild animal.
 Avoid retractable leashes which may entangle your dog in bushes or trees, or enable them to run to a place where they cannot be seen.

 Heat stroke is no laughing matter, see our previous blog for more information on how to prevent this disease.
 Always bring cold water and a dog bowl with you and offer your pet frequent drinks.

-Keep white furred animals out of the sun.
-Animals can sunburn too, but the white furred ones are the most susceptible.
+Keep white-furred animals out of the sun.
+Animals can sunburn too, but the white-furred ones are the most susceptible.

 Pets are not great at keeping themselves away from delicious food.
 Remember to keep a lid on human food in coolers to prevent your exploratory pup from eating things they shouldn't.
 Even better, keep the food in a cooler on a picnic table, or tucked away from wild animals as well.